 Materials explored to date include glass, plastics, paper and textiles which are combined with a myriad of techniques including Digital printing, Silk screening, Laminating, Weaving and Embroidery.
 She has created site-specific work for domestic and commercial spaces and has exhibited widely through galleries in the UK and worldwide.
 Her design practice has led her to collaborate on projects and commissions for architects, manufacturers, interior designers, public art, museums and retailers.
 Her portfolio of works include patterns for glazing manifestations, wall coverings, printed textiles, lighting, giftware, exhibitions and fashion.

-She is a frequent visiting lecturer within UK art and design education.
-She has worked as a advisor with many creative enterprise organisations including the Crafts Council of England and Craft Northern Ireland.
+Alongside her design work she is an active mentor within the UK Craft Education and Business Incubators.
+She has worked as an advisor to various organisations including the Crafts Council of England and Craft Northern Ireland.
 She was co-ordinator for The Crafts Council Next Move scheme for two years where she oversaw six start up businesses and worked directly with six UK universities to provide mentoring and business training.

 Emma is always open to collaborative projects, explorations and commissions.
 Please get in touch below.